Methods of payment Abuse

 Let's look at some of the most important settings:

-network.host: IP address or host name on which Elasticsearch
+• network.host: IP address or hostname of the host on which Elasticsearch will be running

-memory.blocked: true to allow Elasticsearch to lock memory in the page area, which reduces the chance of context switching and improves performance.
+• memory.locked: true to allow Elasticsearch to lock memory in the page area, which reduces the likelihood of context switching and improves performance.

 sudo systemctl enable elasticsearch

-Check that Elasticsearch is working by sending a request to its API:
+Verify that Elasticsearch is running by sending a request to its API:

 curl http://localhost:9200/

-You should see the response with the status and information about the Elasticsearch version, for example:
+You should see a response with status and version information about Elasticsearch, such as:

 {